nasa/cumulus/docs/upgrade-notes/upgrading-tf-version-0.13.6.md

 ### Upgrade your deployment

 1. Ensure that you are running Terraform 0.13.6 by running `terraform --version`.
 If you are using `tfenv`, you can switch versions by running `tfenv use 0.13.6`.
+2. For the `data-persistence-tf` and `cumulus-tf` directories, take the following steps:
-2. In the `data-persistence-tf` directory, run `terraform init --reconfigure`.
+   1. Run `terraform init --reconfigure`.
 The `--reconfigure` flag is required, otherwise you might see an error like:

         ```text
         Error: Failed to decode current backend config

         The backend configuration created by the most recent run of "terraform init"
         could not be decoded: unsupported attribute "lock_table".
 The configuration
         may have been initialized by an earlier version that used an incompatible
         configuration structure.
 Run "terraform init -reconfigure" to force
         re-initialization of the backend.
         ```

-3. Run `terraform apply` to perform a deployment. **WARNING** Even if Terraform says that no resource changes are pending, running the `apply` using Terraform version 0.13.6 will modify your backend state from version 0.12.12 to version 0.13.6 **without requiring approval**.
+   2. Run `terraform apply` to perform a deployment.

+        > **WARNING:** Even if Terraform says that no resource changes are pending, running the `apply` using Terraform version 0.13.6 will modify your backend state from version 0.12.12 to version 0.13.6 **without requiring approval**.
 Updating the backend state is a necessary part of the version 0.13.6 upgrade, but it is not completely transparent.
-4. Repeat steps 2 and 3 for the `cumulus-tf` directory.